 Leadership that moves us towards making real, person to person connection is what we should be aiming for.

 If you are a veteran in the SME sector, are running a very successful business or just feel you have something to offer a budding entrepreneur, you may consider becoming a mentor.
 Let's look at the characteristics of a good business mentor.
+Mentorship is all about giving back and contributing to the growth of someone who may be where you were as a would-be business mogul.
 Use your experience and expertise to help other small business owners

 Leaders and managers are often identified as the same, but there is one very distinct difference: a leader mentors and takes part in tasks together with their teams, unlike managers.
 Managers delegate tasks and focus their energy on a hierarchy system.
 Leaders don’t fixate about being superior.
 And, naturally, employees will respect people who are genuinely willing to go the extra mile to help someone grow.
 This article looks at the qualities you should consider in your role as a leader.